vespakoen/docs/config.md

 <a name="the-basics"></a>
 ## The Basics

 Sometimes you may need to get and set configuration options at runtime.
-It's a breeze using the **Config** class, which utilizes convenient "dot" syntax for accessing configuration files and items.
+For this you'll use the **Config** class, which utilizes Laravel's "dot" syntax for accessing configuration files and items.

 <a name="retrieving-options"></a>
 ##  Retrieving Options